-Even if the PEO offers coverage on behalf of the employer, the employer will be responsible for reporting on common-law employees if it is "large."
+Even if the PEO offers coverage on behalf of the employer, the employer will be responsible for reporting on common-law employees if it is an ALE.

-Employers with PEO arrangements may wish to provide within the PEO contract who is responsible for providing coverage.
+Employers with PEO arrangements may wish to provide within the PEO contract who is responsible for providing group health coverage.